-Postpartum Depression is a condition that results from a combination of biologic, hormonal, environmental and psychological factors.
-Somewhere between 10-20% of new mothers will experience postpartum depression.
+Postpartum Depression is a condition that results from a combination of biological, hormonal, environmental, and psychological factors.
+One out of every seven new mothers will experience postpartum depression.
 Some of the symptoms include:

-- Restlessness, anger or irritability
+- Restlessness, anger, or irritability

 - Sadness, feel like crying a lot

 - Feelings of worthlessness or guilt

-- Fear of hurting your baby or yourself •
+- Fear of hurting your baby or yourself

 - Loss of appetite

 - Trouble sleeping

-A postpartum depression screening will be performed with your 6 week postpartum visit.
+A postpartum depression screening will be performed with your 6-week postpartum visit.
 If you feel you may have postpartum depression, please contact our office.

 Throughout your pregnancy feel free to reference our website at www.rockhillwc.com.
 It may answer frequently asked questions and provide you with resources that may aid in answering your questions.
 Of course, our patient care staff will be happy to assist you with any questions you may have during your pregnancy.
-Finally, welcome to and congratulations on your new pregnancy.
-We value your decision in choosing us for your obstetric care.

-Rockhill Women's Care
+Finally, welcome to Rockhill Women's Care